oscar-lv/Optical-Characters/README.md

-# Different OCR tasks in python
+# OCR in Python

+Implementation of OCR libary using several ML implementations